cyrille-kone/VASGA/README.md

 This is the repo for the project of studying the paper <a href="https://arxiv.org/pdf/1602.02666.pdf"> A Variational Analysis of Stochastic Gradient Algorithms </a>
 ## Setup
 First change to the project directory

 <code> cd ./VSGA </code>

 Then install the requirements using <code>python-pip</code>

 <code>
-cd pip install -r requirements.txt
+pip install -r requirements.txt
 </code>

-Every command below goes from the project root directory
+Every command below goes from the project root directory.

 ## Run
 You may decide to run a part of our experiments by executing the section below.
 Note that an important part of our experiments is done in Notebook files.

 <code> python3 main.py   </code>

 ## Ornstein-Uhlenbeck
-An Ornstein-Uhlenbeck (OU) process is a continuous mean-reverting process (act like as a mechanical spring) commonly used in finance.
+An Ornstein-Uhlenbeck (OU) process is a continuous mean-reverting process (act like a mechanical spring) commonly used in finance.
 In we paper we study, the authors have modeled the SGD as a OU process.
 This interpretation will yield interesting use cases for bayesian optimization.
-Below is a realization of a 1D OU process
+Below is a realization of a 1D OU process (left) and 2D OU process (right)

 <img src="data/fig/ou1d.png" width="320px" height="240px"  alt="1D OU process"/><img src="data/fig/ou2d.png" width="320px" height="240px"  alt="2D OU process"/>